 Money Earned: €5 to €15 per gig minus a 20% site fee.

 Anytime we have seen an article about how to make money travelling, good old teaching a language always gets included.

 Before we set off travelling we dismissed this one as we believed it was a type of income that required you to be there in person.
 We didn’t want to stay in one spot for 6 months or a year because we were tied to the local classroom.

 So, during our time in Vietnam we were surprised to discover Topica Native who are helping the local population to learn English online.
 I (Charlie) soon signed up and began to host virtual classes online with up to 6 students at a time.

-Topica provide all the lesson resources and manage the platform so you just login a few minutes before each lesson to prepare.
+Topica provides all the lesson resources and manage the platform so you just log in a few minutes before each lesson to prepare.
 Once I got up to speed I was averaging 10 to 15 lessons per week.